chauxvive/100-days-of-code/log.md

 **Today's Progress**:
 * Stack exchange came through again.
 Finished FCC use the map Method.
 I'm still not crystal clear but I feel better about it than I had.
 * Time for something fun - User Interfaces in VR on TeamTreehouse!
+Uh oh, it's all in Unity which I haven't touched yet.
+ARkit is another thing I'm really dying to play with on a Mac.
+* OWASP Top 10 Vulnerabilities - XSS: How it works (Treehouse)

 **Thoughts**: Went to Plymouth with mom and Brian to see family graves.
 She's wanted to do that a long time.
 Still loving that Pomodoro timer for lighting a fire under my butt.
 Still racking up that WakaTime.
 Good stuff.